VA FileMan V. 22.2 Programmer Manual Banner

 ^DD(filenumber,0,"VRRV")

 This optional node, if present, is created during an installation using the Kernel Installation and Distribution System (KIDS).
 The node is defined by the developer who distributes the package.
-It may contain patch or other package revision information used to designate the version of the file that is installed at the site.
+It can contain patch or other package revision information used to designate the version of the file that is installed at the site.
 Updating this node is done in the KIDS Post Install Routine (formerly the POST-INIT with DIFROM/INITS) using PRD^DILFD().
-(For additional information, see the KIDS section in the Kernel Systems Manual, beginning with V. 8.0.